renzmann/renzmann.github.io/content/emacsd.md

 The most consistent way to get `eglot` to properly configure the python virtual environment with `pyright` is to have a static file at the root of the project, called `pyrightconfig.json`.
-I wrote a short plugin that allows me to select a directory using `completing-read` and have emacs write the content of `pyrightconfig.json` based on what I selected, in the appropriate directory.
+I wrote a short plugin that allows me to select a directory using `completing-read` and have Emacs write the content of `pyrightconfig.json` based on what I selected, in the appropriate directory.

 ```emacs-lisp